kbrown3687524/amia/README.md

 conda env create -f amia_environment.yml conda activate amia_main
 ```
-FoldX(4.0) is a standalone software tool that is required for this package to run successfully.
+FoldX(4.0) is a standalone software tool that is required for this pipeline to run successfully.
 It should be downloaded and extracted within the main AMIA direcotry to ensure successful integration with the workflow.
 ```
 |-- AMIA Folder:
   |